Entrepreneurship and Technology Innovations in Education

 - To determine ways to replicate, scale, and sustain successful educational enterprises.

-- What should be the monetization strategy given that the entrepreneur is dealing with a public, government entity?
-Should the entrepreneur seek to sell to schools and school districts, go to teachers, or directly to students and parents?
+b.
+What should be the monetization strategy given that most of the customers may be a government entity?
+Should the entrepreneur seek to sell to schools and school districts, to teachers, or directly to students and parents?

-- How should the entrepreneur navigate regulatory and privacy issues given the public nature of K-12 education?
+d.
+How should the entrepreneur navigate regulatory and privacy issues given the public nature of education, especially when focusing on K-12?

-- How will the roles of teachers change in a school of the future?
+a.
+How will the roles of teachers/professors change in schools/colleges of the future?

-- What are the challenges in replicating, scaling and sustaining successful models?
+c.
+What are the challenges in replicating, scaling, and sustaining successful models?